filamentphp/filament/README.md

 # Filament

-A lightweight admin panel for the TALL stack.
+The elegant TALL stack admin panel for Laravel artisans.